darasus/ai-blog/content/the-power-of-self-learning.md

   including greater flexibility in terms of content and schedule, lower costs than traditional education, and minimal time commitment.
 You can learn a new language, brushing up on your business skills, or even how to code.
+intro: >-
+  In this digital age, the opportunities for self-education are endless.
+  From online learning platforms like edX and Coursera to business podcasts, there is a vast array of ways that you can learn something new on almost any subject.

+  Learning something new is not only beneficial for personal growth, but it’s also necessary in today’s job market.
+In fact, recent research found that 75% of job candidates lack the skills necessary to succeed at their interview.
+It’s clear that to stand out from other applicants, you need more than just an impressive resume.
+You need a high level of proficiency in your chosen subject.
+Fortunately for you, there are a variety of self-learning resources available to help boost your knowledge and get you one step closer to landing that dream job.
 ---

 ## Why is Self-Learning so Important?